 How long do I have to wait for a decision?

-How much will the camp cost if I get accepted?
+How much will the camp cost if I get admitted?

 Attendance is free.
-If the camp experience helped you make next career steps, do signal this value to us with a donation.
+If the camp experience helped you make next career steps, do signal this value to us with a ‘pay what you want’ donation afterwards.
 This pays for organisers to run next editions.

 How is the virtual camp different from previous physical editions?

 You will join research weekend sprints online rather than our usual 9-day mountain retreat.
-We carefully designed the 2021 virtual program so you can have insightful discussions and work flexibly in your timezone.
+We have designed the 2022 virtual program so you can have insightful discussions and work flexibly within your timezone.
 See the schedule here.

 What will the research process look like?

-Between team formation in mid-February and presentations at the end of May, teams will work together to finalize their research plan, complete any background reading, perform their research, and work to present their results to the rest of the camp and potentially to the public.
+Between team formation in mid-February and presentations in early June, teams will work together to finalize their research plan, complete any background reading, perform their research, and work to present their results to the rest of the camp and potentially to the public.

-We expect most groups to have regular meetings once or twice every week.
-Additionally we’ll have three “research sprints,” one on the first weekend of every month, to give a chance for each team to get together for dedicated focused work.
-Throughout the process, organizers will also be checking in with the teams to help ensure that the project is going smoothly and the team is on track to be able to reach a satisfying completion.
+Teams will plan weekly meetings with either their mentor or with the mentoring coordinator, Adam Shimi.
+Additionally, we’ll have three co-working sprints, one on the first weekend of every month, to give a chance for each team to get together for dedicated focused work.
+Throughout the process, Adam will check in with the teams to help ensure that the project is going smoothly and the team is on track to be able to reach a satisfying completion.

-By the end of May we expect every team to give a presentation on their research and write up a description of what they have attempted and accomplished.
+At the start of June, every team will write a summary of what they have attempted and accomplished and then give a presentation.
 Of course, not every project is successful: many promising ideas don’t pan out, or require significantly more effort than originally hoped.
 Many teams continue their work after the camp, either to finish up any loose ends or to ready their work for publication in a journal or blog post.